the-turing-way/the-turing-way/book/website/reproducible-research/code-quality/code-quality-robust.md

 If you think critically, there is no end to the assumptions that you make.
 For instance, you assume that a built-in function you use works in a specific way.
-Labeling all these assumptions would perhaps drive you crazy, and that is not the point of this exercise.
+Labeling all these assumptions would perhaps keep you busy eternally, and that is not the point of this exercise.
 Instead, try to focus on assumptions you make about the data and/or files a user puts into your workflow or code.

 (rr-code-error-workflow-step2)=
 ### Step 2: Assert/verify assumptions

 Once you have identified assumptions, you can verify if they are true.
-This is also called 'asserting'.
+This is also called '**asserting**'.
 Depending on your programming language, and the nature of the assumption, there are many creative ways to do this.
 A good starting point for verifying an assumption can be an if/else statement: